ansforge/IG-fhir-medicosocial-transfert-donnees-dui/299-Ajout-de-l'évaluation/ig/StructureDefinition-tddui-patient-ins.md

 **Usages:**

 * Use this Profile: [TDDUI Bundle](StructureDefinition-tddui-bundle.md)
-* Refer to this Profile: [TDDUI Encounter Evenement](StructureDefinition-tddui-encounter-evenement.md), [TDDUI Encounter Sejour](StructureDefinition-tddui-encounter-sejour.md) and [TDDUI QuestionnaireResponse](StructureDefinition-tddui-questionnaire-response.md)
+* Refer to this Profile: [TDDUI DocumentReference](StructureDefinition-tddui-document-reference.md), [TDDUI Encounter Evenement](StructureDefinition-tddui-encounter-evenement.md), [TDDUI Encounter Sejour](StructureDefinition-tddui-encounter-sejour.md) and [TDDUI QuestionnaireResponse](StructureDefinition-tddui-questionnaire-response.md)
 * Examples for this Profile: [Patient/tddui-patient-ins-example](Patient-tddui-patient-ins-example.md)
 * CapabilityStatements using this Profile: [TDDUI-Consommateur](CapabilityStatement-TDDUIConsommateur.md) and [TDDUI-Producteur](CapabilityStatement-TDDUIProducteur.md)